Speech-Language Pathology (MSSLP)

 The Master of Science in Speech-Language Pathology degree requires:

-- A minimum of five semesters of full-time academic study.
-A portion of the final semester is spent off campus completing the externship.
+- A minimum of five semesters of full-time study.
+The final semester is spent off campus completing the externship.
+Students who enter the program without a background in Communication Sciences and Disorders or related field will require additional coursework.

 - A minimum GPA of 3.0.

-- A passing grade on a comprehensive examination administered during the final semester before leaving for the externship, or satisfactory completion of a thesis.
+- A passing grade on comprehensive examinations before leaving for the externship, or satisfactory completion of a thesis.

-- Demonstration of academic and clinical competencies as reflected in the 2014 Standards for Clinical Certification in Speech-Language Pathology Verification by Program Director document.
+- Demonstration of academic and clinical competencies as reflected in the 2020 Standards for Clinical Certification in Speech-Language Pathology Verification by Program Director document.
+This includes verification of completed coursework in biological science, physical science, social/behavioral science, and statistics.
+Typically, this coursework is completed at the undergraduate level.

-- 375 clinical clock hours in the required areas as stipulated by ASHA.
-Note: Students without an undergraduate degree in communication sciences and disorders will have to complete 25 hours of clinical observation before starting their 375 clinical clock hour requirement.
+- Completion of 375 supervised clinical clock hours in the required areas as stipulated by ASHA.
+Students without an undergraduate degree in Communication Sciences and Disorders or related field must complete 25 hours of clinical observation before beginning the supervised clinical experience to meet the 375 clinical clock hour requirement.

 - Any term in which a graduate student enrolled in the MSSLP program drops below a 3.0 GPA, the student will be placed on probationary status and has a period of one semester to attain a 3.0 GPA or be dismissed from the program.